ibm-cloud-docs/databases-for-postgresql-gen2/howto-user-management.md

 2. Click **Service credentials** to open **Service credentials**.
 3. Click **New credential**.
 4. Choose a descriptive name for your new credential.
 5. **Optional** Specify if the new credentials should use a public or private endpoint.
-Use either `{ "service-endpoints": "public" }` / `{ "service-endpoints": "private" }` in the *Add inline configuration parameters* field to generate connection strings using the specified endpoint.
+Use `{ "service-endpoints": "private" }` in the *Add inline configuration parameters* field to generate connection strings using the specified endpoint.
 Use of the endpoint is not enforced, it just controls which hostnames are in the connection strings.
 Private endpoints are generated by default.
+On Gen 2, only `private` endpoints are supported.
 6. Click **Add** to provision the new credentials.
 A username and password, and an associated database user in the PostgreSQL database are auto-generated.

 The new credentials appear in the table, and the connection strings are available as JSON in a click-to-copy field under _View credentials_.